Sandusky, Ohio: Government

 Sandusky operates under a council–manager government; there are seven city commissioners elected as a legislature and a mayor who serves as the council's president.
 All are elected for four-year terms.
 The council employs a city manager for administration.
-John Orzech is the current city manager and Richard R. Brady is the president of the City Commission.
+John Orzech is the current city manager and Katharine L. Vargo is the president of the city commission.

-Federal Representation
+Federal representation

 Sandusky is represented by Marcy Kaptur (D-Toledo) in the house.
 In the Senate, the city is represented by Bernie Moreno (R-Ohio) and Jon Husted (R-Ohio).

 Education

 Sandusky Public Schools enroll 3,775 students in public primary and secondary schools.
 Sandusky City Schools operates six public schools.
 Sandusky Early Learning Academy, constructed on the grounds of the former Hancock Elementary School, serves Pre-K and Kindergarten students.
 Sandusky Primary School, constructed on the grounds of the former Ontario Elementary School, serves 1st and 2nd grade students.
 Sandusky Intermediate School serves grades 3rd through 6th.
 Sandusky Middle School, serves grades 7th and 8th, which moved to Sandusky High School after the closing of Adams Junior High (formerly served 7th grade) and Jackson Junior High (formerly served 8th grade).
 Sandusky High School serves 9th through 12th grade students.
 Sandusky Digital Academy is an alternative school for students who struggle in mainstream classrooms.
 Sandusky Career Center offers vocational programs for adults, now located at the former Venice Elementary School.

 Alternatively, St. Mary Central Catholic High School, a private Roman Catholic school associated with Holy Angels Church, St. Mary's Church, and Sts.
 Peter & Paul Church, focuses on giving students a faith-centered learning environment.
 Monroe Prep Academy is a private charter school in downtown Sandusky.
 Monroe Prep is located in the former Monroe Elementary, which served students in Kindergarten through 6th grade as a part of the Sandusky City Schools District.
 It is located on E. Monroe St. on Sandusky's East Side.

 Sandusky is served by the Sandusky Library, which also operates a branch on Kelleys Island.